nelsonsozinho/sslconnection/README.md

-sslconection
+sslconnection
 ============

-SSL Connection with and without trust chain
+SSL Connection with and without trust chain.
+Examples about ssl.